Below are the rules for the swim. They are consistent with an unassisted marathon swim.

 10. Support swimmers may jump in the water at various times; they will not swim within a meter of the swimmers in order to prevent drafting.

-11. At the end of the swim the swimmers will exit the water under their own power and shall pass the water line.
+11. At the end of the swim the swimmers will exit the water under her own power and shall pass the water line.

 13. The official time of the swim shall stop upon fully clearing the water.